Krunall16/Krunall16/README.md

 - Plugins are a subset of packages that are specifically designed for interfacing with platform-specific, native code or services.
 - "package" contains only Dart code.
 "plugin" contains both Dart and Native code (kotlin/js/swift/...)

+## 10. What language does Flutter use for app development?
+Flutter is a UI toolkit for building natively compiled applications, uses the Dart programming language for app development.
+Flutter draws its strengths from the powerful Dart programming language.
+Dart, designed by Google.
+Dart allows Flutter to create apps that run on multiple platforms, including mobile (Android and iOS), web, and desktop.

+## 11. How do you create a scrollable list in Flutter?
+Two primary choices for Create a scrollable list in Flutter : ListView and GridView.
+- **ListView** : Vertical or horizontal scrollable list.
+- **GridView** : Grid-based list - can be scrollable in both axes.
+#### Listview Types :
+**ListView** : Basic vertical list.
+**ListView.builder** : Recommended for large datasets to render on-demand.
+**ListView.separated** : Useful for adding separate dividers or specific items between list items.

+#### GridView Types
+**GridView.builder** : Like ListView.builder, it's best for large datasets to render on-demand for performance reasons.
+**GridView.count** : For a fixed number of grid columns or rows.
+**GridView.extent** : Specifies the maximum cross-axis extent of each grid item.
+**GridView.staggered** : For grid items of varying sizes.

+## 12.Flutter app lifecycle.
+The Flutter app lifecycle describes the different states an app transitions through during its execution, including starting, running in the foreground, being paused in the background, and eventually being terminated.
+The lifecycle refers to the various states an app goes through from its launch to its termination.
+- **Resumed** : Running and fully visible.
+- **Inactive** : Visible but can't interact, often during calls.
+- **Paused** : The app is either partially visible or fully covered.

+## 13. How do you handle user input in Flutter?
+In Flutter, you handle user input primarily using widgets like **TextField** and **TextFormField**.
+**Flutter** offers various widgets to manage user input, including textual, selection-based, and platform-specific inputs.

+#### Common Input Widgets

+- **Text**: For basic textual input
+- **TextField**: Provides a more comprehensive experience, supporting gestures such as tapping and dragging

+#### Text Input

+- **TextField**: Offers robust text entry capabilities, including keyboard input, selection, and auto-correction.
+- **CupertinoTextField**: Customized for iOS to maintain platform familiarity.

+#### Numerical Input

+- **CupertinoTextFormField**: Optimized for numerical input in iOS.
+- **TextField**: Set the input type to **TextInputType.number**.

+#### Password Input

+- **CupertinoTextField**: Utilize the `obscureText` property within a Material-based or Cupertino-styled **TextFormField**.

+## 14. Explain the purpose of the `main.dart` file.

+In a Flutter project, **main.dart** serves as the **entry point** for the application.
+When you run your Flutter app, this is the first file that gets called.

+#### File Structure

+1. **Lib Directory**: This is the default location for all of your Dart code files.
+2. **Asset Directory**: For resources such as images, fonts, and data files.